madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 simple, we can go a long distance as long as we are not trying to mechanise an entire field of mathematics.

-If you are interested in this style of _type-deriven development_, there is a [(w)hole book](https://amzn.to/2OjXoxB) (affiliate link) on it by the Idris language creator Dr Edwin Brady.
+If you are interested in this style of _type-driven development_, there is a [(w)hole book](https://amzn.to/2OjXoxB) (affiliate link) on it by the Idris language creator Dr Edwin Brady.